 This is the story of Mya, an affectionate, loving teenager who struggled with depression and received life-saving help from A New Leaf’s Counseling Center.

 Thirteen-year-old Mya was a recluse in her room when she wasn’t in school, suffering from severe depression and anxiety—unable to cope with life on the outside.
 She had no friends, and she was fearful of the sounds on the street and the bright sun outside her window.
-She liked the darkened mood of her bedroom where she would lay despondent in her bed, staring straight up for hours.
+She liked the darkened mood of her bedroom where she would rest despondent on her bed, staring straight up for hours.
 Nothing could motivate her to break out of her shell.

 Her mother Susanne was beside herself.
 She remembered her own struggles as a teenager when she was fraught with a bi-polar condition, depression and cutting behavior.
 Susanne felt she was looking at herself as she begged Mya to go shopping and socialize with others.
 “The changes in Mya were gradual, and I felt like she was slipping away to a purgatory of no escape,” said Susanne.
 "I was terrified.”